MysteryPancake/Houdini-VBD/README.md

 ### 3. Apply the constraints

+This is the hard part.
 The core of VBD is moving the position based on a force gradient and a hessian matrix.

-If the hessian inverts without exploding, moving the position should reduce the overall variational energy.
+When the hessian doesn't explode, moving the position reduces the overall variational energy.

 In AVBD, `lambda` and `penalty` change the results of `accumulateMaterialForceAndHessian()`.